ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   addiu $sp, $sp, -8

-The  emitEpilogue will emit “addiu  $sp, $sp, 8”, 8 is the stack size.
+The  emitEpilogue will emit “addiu  $sp, $sp, 8”, where 8 is the stack size.

 Since Instruction Selection and Register Allocation occurs before Prologue/Epilogue Code Insertion, eliminateFrameIndex() is called after machine